Mycron-Mymux/disk-extract/README-tram.md

-- Characters in the text file appear to be stored as 8-bit bytes, where the most significant bit indicates formatting and the lower 7 bit represent 7-bit ASCII.
-At the moment, the assumption is that if the formatting bit is set, it indicates underline of that character.
+- Characters in the text file appear to be stored as 8-bit bytes, where the most significant bit indicates formatting and the lower 7 bit are 7-bit ASCII.
+At the moment, the assumption is that if the formatting bit is set, it indicates underlining of that character.
 - Each track is split into lines of 79 characters
   - The first byte of a line indicates the line number relative to this page.
     If a line number is >= 0xe5, it is unused.